asutaria28/newGardenPlants/README.md

 # newGardenPlants
+New Garden Plants Website

-Revamping current website for newgardenplants.com to make it more dynamic.
+Revamping current live wesbite to make it more dynamic and attractive.
-Some major features include an email sign up form, an image carousel and more attractive design.
-The website has standard features and needs no special instruction for browsing it.